 Adding organic matter to your gardens is a good thing.
 And leaf mulch provides an excellent source of nutrition for your plants.
 It’s beautiful to boot.
-It is aged, dark in color and easily biodegrades, supplying nutrition for your plants.
+It is aged, dark in color and easily biodegradable, supplying nutrition for your plants.
 Suppressing weeds is another bonus.

 Mulches that are primarily hardwood and have not been aged can actually damage delicate perennials and pull naturally occurring nitrogen away from your plants.
 And, you should be aware of where your mulch comes from.